yuvalmGS/gigaspaces-wiki-jekyll/xap100net/advanced-installation-scenarios.markdown

 weight: 400
 ---

-{% summary %} {% endsummary %}

-GigaSpaces XAP.NET takes advantage of several runtime components from GigaSpaces XAP (and, as a consequence, Java).
-In most cases, this is transparent to the user, since the XAP.NET installation process includes the required Java and XAP files.
-However, in some cases, users may wish to use an existing Java or XAP installation (e.g. developing interoperability solutions, using both XAP and XAP.NET).
-This page explains how to install XAP.NET in such scenarios.

 # Customizing Java

-#### Q. Can I install XAP.NET using an existing java installation?
+#### Q. Can I configure XAP.NET to work with a different java version or location?

 Yes.
 See [Jvm Configuration](./jvm-configuration.html#JvmLocation) for more information.

-#### Q. I've already installed XAP.NET.
-Can I configure it to work with a different java version or location?

-Yes.
-See [Jvm Configuration](./jvm-configuration.html#JvmLocation) for more information.

 # Customizing XAP

-#### Q. How do I install XAP.NET using an existing XAP installation?

 GigaSpaces XAP.NET is bundled with GigaSpaces XAP components required at runtime.
 Developers engaged in interoperability solutions may prefer working with a full installation of the Java XAP, which contains additional documentation, examples and tutorials.
-If you wish XAP.NET to use an existing XAP installation instead of creating an additional installation, follow these steps:

-1. Start XAP.NET installation.
-Review and accept the license.
-2. In the **Choose Setup Type** dialog, select **Custom** and click **Next** to continue.
-3. In the **Custom Setup** dialog, expand the **Core Components** node in the feature tree, click **Built-in XAP Runtime**, and select **Entire feature will be unavailable**.
-Click **Next** to continue.
-4. In the **XAP Runtime Components Installation Path** groupbox, type the location of your installed XAP, and click **Next** to continue.
-5. Click **Install** to start the installation process.

-#### Q. I've already installed XAP.NET.
-Can I configure it to work with a different XAP location?

-Yes.
-Edit the `Settings.xml` file (located in `<ProductRoot>\Config`) and change the value of `<XapNet.Runtime.Path>` to the new location.
+If you wish to modify your XAP.NET installation to use an existing XAP installation, edit the `Settings.xml` file (located in `<ProductRoot>\Config`) and change the value of `<XapNet.Runtime.Path>` to the new location.

 {% note %}
 Mixing XAP.NET and XAP versions is not supported - always use the same version and build.